qemu/qemu/docs/devel/qapi-code-gen.rst

 Interfaces so marked may be withdrawn in future releases in accordance with QEMU's deprecation policy.

+Feature "unstable" marks a command, event, enum value, or struct member as unstable.
+It is not supported elsewhere so far.
+Interfaces so marked may be withdrawn or changed incompatibly in future releases.

 Naming rules and reserved names
 -------------------------------